‘One Piece’ Chapter 905 Spoilers, Release Date: Eiichiro Oda Taking A One Week Break

-One Piece Chapter 905 won’t be coming out soon as popular manga creator Eiichiro Oda decided to take a one-week hiatus.
+One Piece Chapter 905 won’t be coming out soon, as popular manga creator Eiichiro Oda decided to take a one-week hiatus.
 Oda usually makes an announcement on the final page of the manga whenever he will be taking a break.
-However, it seems like he forgot to mention it in the latest release, resulting for most fans to wait for One Piece Chapter 905.
+However, it seems like he forgot to mention it in the latest release, resulting in most fans waiting for One Piece Chapter 905.
 Luckily, trusted One Piece sources like Oro Jackson and One Piece Forum recently confirmed that Oda won’t be releasing a new chapter this week.

-With the upcoming chapter set to be officially available next week, fans at One Piece Forum can’t help themselves but make their own predictions regarding what will happen next.
+With the upcoming chapter set to be officially available next week, fans at One Piece Forum can’t help but make their own predictions regarding what will happen next.
 Badazz D Zoro believes that Monkey D. Dragon’s declaration of war against the Celestial Dragons will force the World Government to tighten their security in the upcoming Reverie.
 Four commanders of the Revolutionary Army have already demonstrated their power in the previous chapter, and the news about their victory against Peachbeard is expected to spread worldwide.

-The newest Navy Admiral, Ryokugyu a.k.a.
-Green Bull, is expected to make his first appearance in One Piece Chapter 905.
+The newest Navy Admiral, Ryokugyu, aka Green Bull, is expected to make his first appearance in One Piece Chapter 905.
 As of now, there is no official information available about Ryokugyu, but in the Dressrosa Arc, Donquixote Doflamingo called him and Navy Admiral Fujitora “beasts.”

-Another One Piece fans, Zeek, predicted that One Piece Chapter 905 will give more updates regarding the nearing event.
-These include the powerful marines and members of the Seven Warlords of the Sea who could show up in the Reverie.
-Zeek also expected to get new information about Edward Weevil, a self-proclaimed son of the late Whitebeard who is currently finding the remnants of the Whitebeard Pirates and Monkey D. Luffy.
+Another One Piece fan, Zeek, predicted that One Piece Chapter 905 will give more updates regarding the nearing event.
+These include the powerful marines and members of the Seven Warlords of the Sea, who could show up in the Reverie.
+Zeek also expected to get new information about Edward Weevil, a self-proclaimed son of the late Whitebeard, who is currently finding the remnants of the Whitebeard Pirates and Monkey D. Luffy.

 'One Piece' Chapter 905 Predictions: Revolutionary Army Plans for … – Yahoo News UK https://t.co/KVytKWTWn4 pic.twitter.com/TqZccxuH8n